 The 4K HD camera offers 12 MP standard still shots, 32 MP panoramic shots, 100 Mbps, and 120 FPS for footage in slow motion.

 Stability for the Mavic Air seems like it would be almost impossible.
 Even when unfolded, it’s still small enough yet durable enough to zip around without worry.
 The 3-axis gimbal is the first of it’s kind to fit in a drone that isn’t considered a more professional, even commercial, model.

 The 7-camera vision system uses the Advanced Pilot Assistance System, or APAS, paired with a number of flight modes that have been taken from both the Spark and Mavic Pro to improve overall flight:

 The flight range alone is astounding when it comes to the Mavic Air.
-According to DJI specs, we can expect up to 10 km (over 6 miles!) of max flight range, which is an insane amount of range!.
+According to DJI specs, we can expect up to 4 km of max flight range, which is an insane amount of range!.

 The DJI Mavic Air – The Future of Drone Technology

 DJI has done it again – they’ve created an extraordinary drone that not only hasn’t forgotten its roots, but a drone that takes the best of everything prior models have.
 This, in turn, creates a bombshell of a drone that comes with a surprisingly low price of only $799, the most shocking aspect of all.